 By default, this should be set to a value of 1.
 Double-click on TaskbarDa and change the value to a 0, then click OK.

-Removing Windows 11 widgets with group policy
+How to remove Windows 11 widgets with Group Policy

 Alright, let's look at one last method for removing widgets in Windows 11.
-Removing widgets with group policy not only removes the icon it also completely removes the widget functionality.
+Removing widgets with Group Policy not only removes the icon; it also completely removes the widget functionality.

 Click on the Windows 11 search icon.

-Navigate to the following group policy: Computer Configuration > Administrative Templates > Windows Components > Widgets
+Navigate to the following Group Policy: Computer Configuration > Administrative Templates > Windows Components > Widgets

 Double-click on Allow widgets.